Pantagrueliste/Amanuensis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8224585.svg)](https://doi.org/10.5281/zenodo.8224585)

 Amanuēsis is a fairly robust Python application, tailored specifically for researchers in the Digital Humanities.
 Leveraging natural language and large language models, it is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more digestible format.
 This preparation is crucial for further digital analysis and manipulation.
-With Amanuēsis, you can make your text data more accessible and easier to work with, using natural language and artificial intelligence to streamline an ortherwise rebarbative process.
+With Amanuēsis, you can make your text data more accessible and easier to work with, using natural language and artificial intelligence to accelerate and streamline an ortherwise rebarbative process.

 <img width="1792" alt="Screenshot 2023-07-31 at 18 59 01" src="https://github.com/Pantagrueliste/Amanuensis/assets/9995536/33ccccc5-4287-4874-891a-e57035e5418e">